 - 4.6.
 Respect the amenity of surrounding residential properties. - 4.6.1.
-Restricting the height of new development to the maximum envelope set by 4.5.6 will help to reduce the impact of the development on the residential properties to the north, west and east boundaries.
-However, in order to ensure any new buildings are not overbearing and do not overlook the adjacent properties, new building(s) must be set an appropriate distance from the boundary: - Walls or roofs with windows must be at least 9 metres from the north, east or west boundary; - Walls or roof without windows must comply with the 2 metre/43 degree rules [Figure 5].
+Restricting the height of new development to the maximum envelope set by 4.5.4 will help to reduce the impact of the development on the residential properties to the north, west and east boundaries and especially the north boundary to La Heronniere Lane.
+However, in order to ensure any new buildings are not overbearing and do not overlook the adjacent properties, new building(s) must be set an appropriate distance from the boundary. - 4.6.2.
+Walls or roofs with windows must be at least 9 metres from the north, east or west boundary. - 4.6.3.
+Walls or roof without windows must comply with the 2 metre/43 degree rules [Figure 5].

-Note: The form of the buildings and windows must not be contrived to meet these principles and instead must be designed to respect the character of the surrounding buildings (for example see figure 6).
+- 4.6.4.
+The form of the buildings and windows must not be contrived to meet these principles and instead must be designed to respect the character of the surrounding buildings (see 5.4). - 4.6.5.

-4.6.2.
 A specific use may generate noise, lighting or other pollution that could materially and adversely affect residential amenity.
-In such cases, it will be necessary for the layout, location and scale of buildings to be designed to reduce potential impact on residential properties wherever possible.
-Where it is not possible to 'design-out' potential impacts, measure to ameliorate should be used (e.g. acoustic fence).
+In such cases, it will be necessary for the layout, location and scale of buildings as well as associated outdoor spaces (eg storage areas) to be designed to reduce potential impact on residential properties wherever possible.
+Where it is not possible to 'design-out' potential impacts, measures to ameliorate should be used (e.g. acoustic fence, increase/reinstate the height of the existing boundary wall to La Heronniere Lane and rear of properties to the west).